jinnie75/jinnie75.github.io/_posts/2023-10-28-6-Months-of-Customer-Reviews.md

         - We already had a policy in place where users were rewarded cashback points for every review written (15 cents per review, 30 cents if a photo is included).
 So we considered making changes in the incentive system and implementing the Amazon Vine Program.

 #### Defining How to Measure Progress
-1. Quantity of customer reviews: Increase the % coverage of products with customer reviews.
+1. Quantity of customer reviews: Increase the % coverage of products with at least 1 customer review.
-2. Quality of customer reviews: Increase the % of reviews that are longer than 00 words and include product images.
+2. Quality of customer reviews: Increase the % of image reviews that are longer than 00 words.
 3. Impact of customer reviews on revenue: Increase the purchase conversion rate of users who view customer reviews.

 ### Opportunities Explored